oracle/oci-service-broker/charts/oci-service-broker/docs/troubleshoot.md

 ```
 kubectl logs $(kubectl get pods | grep oci-service-broker | cut -d" " -f1) -c oci-service-broker | grep "Authentication failed"
 ```

-If we see the above "Authentication Failed" message in the logs.
-It indicates the user credentials in [Kubernetes secret](charts/oci-service-broker/docs/installation.md#oci-credentials) is invalid.
+`Authentication Failed` message in the logs indicates that the user credentials in [Kubernetes secret](installation.md#oci-credentials) is invalid.
 Please verify the credentials and restart the OCI Service Broker pod.

 ### 2. Helm values used for creating the OCI Service Broker